indygreg/PyOxidizer/docs/pyoxidizer_distributing_wix.rst

 See :ref:`tugger_wix_apis` for a generic overview of this topic.
 The remainder of this documentation will be specific to Python applications.

-First, it is is important to call out that unless you are using the *static* :ref:`Python distributions <packaging_python_distributions>`, binaries built with PyOxidizer will have a run-time dependency on the Visual C++ runtime (e.g. ``vcruntime140.dll``).
-PyOxidizer does not explicitly distribute a ``vcruntimeXXX.dll`` file next to your binary by default.
-The MSI installers will not contain a ``vcruntimeXXX.dll`` unless you explicitly add one in your Starlark configuration file!

-To install the Visual C++ Redistributable/Runtime, it is recommended to use *bundle installer* support in WiX to produce an ``.exe`` installer which contains the Visual C++ Redistributable installer as well as your application's MSI installer. **This is the most reliably way to install the Visual C++ Runtime dependency**.
-:ref:`config_python_executable_to_wix_bundle_builder` will install the Visual C++ Redistributable by default and Tugger's :ref:`tugger_starlark_type_wix_bundle_builder.add_vc_redistributable` can be called to add the Visual C++ Redistributable to bundle installers created via Tugger's Starlark primitives.

-Many Windows applications have a dependency on the Visual C++ Runtime and most Windows machines have installed an application that has installed the required DLLs.
-So forgoing the explicit inclusion of the Visual C++ Redistributable from installers may *just work* 99% of the time.
-However, on a fresh Windows installation, these required files may not exist, so it is recommended to install the Visual C++ Redistributable as part of your installer to ensure all dependencies are present.
+It is is important to call out that unless you are using the *static* :ref:`Python distributions <packaging_python_distributions>`, binaries built with PyOxidizer will have a run-time dependency on the Visual C++ Redistributable runtime DLLs (e.g. ``vcruntime140.dll``).
+Many Windows applications have a dependency on these DLLs and most Windows machines have installed an application that has installed the required DLLs.
+So not distributing ``vcruntimeXXX.dll`` with your application may *just work* most of the time.
+However, on a fresh Windows installation, these required files may not exist.
+So it is important that they be installed with your application.

+When using :ref:`config_python_executable_to_wix_msi_builder` or :ref:`config_python_executable_to_wix_bundle_builder`, PyOxidizer
+will automatically add the Visual C++ Redistributable to the installer if it is required.
+However, the method varies.
+For bundle installers, the installer will contain the official ``VC_Redist*.exe`` installer and this installer will be executed as part of running your application's installer.
+For MSI installers, Tugger will attempt to locate the ``vcruntimeXXX.dll`` files on your system (this requires an installation of Visual Studio) and copy these files next to your built/installed executable.

+If you are not using one of the aforementioned APIs to create your installer, you will need to explicitly add the Visual C++ Redistributable to your installer.
+The :ref:`tugger_starlark_type_wix_bundle_builder.add_vc_redistributable`
+Starlark method can be called to do this.